nav-x-llc/nav-x-docs/en/business-central/creditcard/index.md

 # Welcome to the Microsoft Dynamics 365 Business Central Credit Card Help

-NAV-X Credit Card is an app for Dynamics 365 for Business Central that handles all your **Credit Card Payment** needs and can process your customers' credit card payments easily and automatically.
+NAV-X Credit Card is an app for Dynamics 365 for Business Central that handles all your **ACH and Credit Card Payment** needs and can process your customers' bank account and credit card payments easily and automatically.
 It is fully integrated with Dynamics 365 Business Central.

 ## Supported Editions and Countries